tvrzjak/DP_Tvrz_AGV/drivers/DCR/README.md

 # SW_DCR_ros2_driver

 ## Overview
 This ROS 2 package provides a driver for a DCR QR code scanner, designed to read serial data and publish detected QR codes as `std_msgs/msg/String` messages.
-The driver is implemented in Python and is compatible with ROS 2.
+The driver is implemented in Python and is compatible with ROS2.

 ## Features
 - Receives raw serial data from a DCR QR code scanner via UART.